charlesyz/TapeMeasure/README.md

 # TapeMeasure
-2016 summer project by Gareth Adamson and Charles Zhang
+2016 summer project by Charles Zhang
+Use the accelerometer in your phone to measure distance traveled along a flat surface.